XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

 }
 ```

-Lastly we will use the core sdk to create a signer, add the signer to the origin state, and return the origin chain
+We use the core sdk to create a signer, add the signer to the origin state, and return the origin chain

 ```kotlin
   val signer = XyoSha256WithSecp256K.newInstance()